casys-utokyo/fadec/README.md

 1. Adjust datasets to our implementation
 1. Quantize weights and activation
 1. Export network input and output
-1. Export HDL
+1. Export HDL using NNgen
-1. Generate bitstream
+1. Generate bitstream using Vivado
 1. Execute FADEC on ZCU104
 1. Evaluate results

+Note: If you just want to execute and evaluate FADEC, move to `7.
+Execute FADEC on ZCU104`.

 ## Settings